gdeoliveira/mtrack/README.md

 ### Simple State Machine

 We'll create a simple state machine using MTrack.
-First, let's create an abstraction of the state machine.
+First, let's create an abstraction for the state machine.

 ```ruby
 require "mtrack"